Ernestnzx/rosalind/README.md

 # Rosalind
-> [Rosalind](http://rosalind.info/about) is a platform for learning bioinformatics through problem solving.
-This repository contains my solutions to some of the questions that I solved.
+> [Rosalind](http://rosalind.info/about) is a platform for learning bioinformatics through problem-solving.
+This repository contains my solutions to the questions that I solved.
 If you find it helpful do star this repository, thank you! ⭐

 ## Why Bioinformatics? 🧬